 Kimberly D. McKee, PhD is the Director of the Kutsche Office of Local History and Assistant Professor in the Liberal Studies Department at Grand Valley State University in Grand Rapids, MI.
-Her book manuscript, Disrupting Kinship: Transnational Politics of Korean Adoptees in the United States (University of Illinois Press, forthcoming), examines the institutional practice of international adoption and traces the origins of what she terms the transnational adoption industrial complex.
+Her book manuscript, Disrupting Kinship: Transnational Politics of Korean Adoption in the United States (University of Illinois Press, forthcoming 2019), examines the institutional practice of international adoption and traces the origins of what she terms the transnational adoption industrial complex.
 Her second project explores how racialized and sexualized depictions of Asian/Asian American women circulate within the U.S. as a result of American militarism abroad and its impact on the female adoptee body.
 She and her colleague, Denise Delgado (PhD Candidate, The Ohio State University) are developing an edited volume, Don’t Air the Dirty Laundry: Reflections of Women of Color on Graduate School.

 McKee received her PhD from the Department of Women’s, Gender, and Sexuality Studies at The Ohio State University.
 While at Ohio State, she also worked closely with the Asian American Studies program.
 During the 2013-2014 academic year, McKee served as the Consortium for Faculty Diversity Postdoctoral Fellow at Grinnell College.